SakuraBlossomTree/My-C--Notes/trees.md

 - Inorder Traversal (Left-Root-Right)
 - Preorder Traversal (Root-Left-Right) is used to get a copy of a tree
-- Postorder Traversal (Left-Right-Root) is used to delete a a tree
+- Postorder Traversal (Left-Right-Root) is used to delete a tree

 BFS is used if the goal is to reach the end nodes